 I want to show you since you should put your reverb most of the time on a send track.
 If you don't know what a sent track is, you can basically send some audio to it so the original audio is still playing but then on the send track whatever effects you put on there you can kind of adjust individually.

-For instance you could put further effects on them.
-You could automate them independently of the original sound and like I'm going to show you here one really good thing about having a reverb on a send is that you can duck it against the vocal.
-So on the send you're gonna want your reverb to be a hundred percent wet.
+For instance, you could put further effects on them.
+You could automate them independently of the original sound and like I'm going to show you here one really good thing about having reverb on a send is that you can duck it against the vocal.
+So on the send, you're gonna want your reverb to be a hundred percent wet.

 So that it's no dry signal just the reverb here I'm using the Valhalla vintage verb.
 Probably my favorite reverb sounds quite a big lush long reverb and that's what felt right to me.

 But I'm gonna keep that from clashing with my track by turning on this track spacer plug-in.
 I love this thing this is like a sidechain but only for certain frequencies so when I'm sending the verse vocals to track spacer it's going to turn down the frequencies of the reverb.